Azure/azure-sdk-for-python/azure-cognitiveservices-vision-computervision/README.md

 Once you've initialized a [ComputerVisionAPI][ref_computervisionclient] client object, you can:

-* Analyze an image: You can analyze an iimage for certain features such as faces, colors, tags.
+* Analyze an image: You can analyze an image for certain features such as faces, colors, tags.
 * Generate thumbnails: Create a custom JPEG image to use as a thumbnail of the original image.
 * Get description of an image: Get a description of the image based on its subject domain.